Dick Advocaat: 2018: Sparta Rotterdam

 On 25 December 2017, Sparta Rotterdam announced that Advocaat would be the club's new manager for the remainder of the 2017–18 season.
-On 20 May 2018 Sparta was relegated to the Eerste Divisie following a 1–3 loss to FC Emmen in the Promotion/relegation play-offs.
+On 20 May 2018, Sparta was relegated to the Eerste Divisie following a 1–3 loss to Emmen in the Promotion/relegation play-offs.

-FC Utrecht
+Utrecht

-On 12 September FC Utrecht announced they had a verbal agreement with Advocaat to finish the 2018-2019 season, after their previous manager had been sacked after 4 games.
+On 12 September Utrecht announced they had a verbal agreement with Advocaat to finish the 2018-2019 season, after their previous manager had been sacked after four games.

 Feyenoord

 On 30 October 2019, Feyenoord announced that Dick Advocaat was appointed as the club's coach for the remainder of the 2019–20 Eredivisie season after their previous manager Jaap Stam had resigned.
-On 3 November 2019, Feyenoord played their first game under Dick Advocaat, winning 3-0 in an away game against VVV-Venlo.
+On 3 November 2019, Feyenoord played their first game under Dick Advocaat, winning 3–0 in an away game against VVV.
 On 21 April 2020, Feyenoord announced that the club and Advocaat had reached an agreement for Advocaat to continue being the club's coach for the 2020–21 season.
 On 12 September 2020, Advocaat become the oldest coach in the history of the Dutch Eredivisie at 72 years and 351 days old.

 Iraq

 On 1 August 2021, he was unveiled as the new head coach of Iraq national football team to lead them in the FIFA World Cup Qualifiers.
-However, he didn't manage a win in 6 games, with 4 draws and 2 losses.
+However, he did not manage a win in six games, with four draws and two losses.
 He resigned on 23 November 2021.